-Ruta Zandman controls, solely or on a shared basis with Marc Zandman and Ziv Shoshani, approximately 42.4% of the total voting power of our capital stock; Marc Zandman controls, solely or on a shared basis with Ruta Zandman and Ziv Shoshani, approximately 33.6% of the total voting power of our capital stock; and Ziv Shoshani controls, solely or on a shared basis with Ruta Zandman and Marc Zandman, approximately 33.6% of the total voting power of our capital stock.
+Ruta Zandman controls, solely or on a shared basis with Marc Zandman and Ziv Shoshani, approximately 43.0% of the total voting power of our capital stock; Marc Zandman controls, solely or on a shared basis with Ruta Zandman and Ziv Shoshani, approximately 34.1% of the total voting power of our capital stock; and Ziv Shoshani controls, solely or on a shared basis with Ruta Zandman and Marc Zandman, approximately 34.1% of the total voting power of our capital stock.
 They intend to vote FOR ALL nominees and FOR Proposal Two.

-According to filings made with the Securities and Exchange Commission ("SEC"), BlackRock, Inc., The Vanguard Group, Dimensional Fund Advisors LP, Royce & Associates, LLC, and LSV Asset Management each own greater than 5% of Vishay's outstanding common stock.
+According to filings made with the Securities and Exchange Commission ("SEC"), BlackRock, Inc.; The Vanguard Group; Dimensional Fund Advisors LP; LSV Asset Management; AJO, LP; Schroder Investment Management Ltd.; and Deutsche Bank AG each are deemed to own, directly or on an as-converted basis, greater than 5% of Vishay's outstanding common stock.
 Additionally, Deborah Larkin, a private stockholder, owns greater than 5% of our Class B common stock.
 See "Security Ownership of Certain Beneficial Owners and Management" for more information.
-BlackRock, Inc., The Vanguard Group, Dimensional Fund Advisors LP, Royce & Associates, LLC, LSV Asset Management, and Ms. Larkin have not indicated their intentions to Vishay regarding matters to be voted on at the annual meeting.
+BlackRock, Inc.; The Vanguard Group; Dimensional Fund Advisors LP; LSV Asset Management; AJO, LP; Schroder Investment Management Ltd.; Deutsche Bank AG and Ms. Larkin have not indicated their intentions to Vishay regarding matters to be voted on at the annual meeting.